fangel/fangel.github.com/_posts/2011-01-06-mobile-detection-varnish-drupal.md

 instead of a set of regular expressions, such that only grouping known devices into the groups you want, needs to be preformed in Varnish.
 I haven't, however, been able to find any device detection library with a C interface that I could try and inline in the VCL configuration.
+**Update** See [Appendix A][appendix-a] for a discussion on a blog post that proposes just this.

 2. It doesn't incorporate with the [Mobile Tools][mobile-tools] plugin for Drupal 7 like it should.